-NORTH CAROLINA class.
+NORTH CAROLINA class

 The first pair of American treaty battleships were the North Carolina and Washington, laid down in 1937 and 1938 respectively.
-But their story started earlier, in 1935, as they were the result of a long series of design studies and compromises.
+However, their story started earlier, in 1935, as they were the result of a long series of design studies and compromises.

-The requirement for "fast" battleships was becoming evident, forcing the USN away from the slow (23 knot) heavily armed and armored type it had traditionally preferred.
+The requirement for fast battleships was becoming evident, forcing the USN away from the slow (23 knot), heavily armed and armored type it had traditionally preferred.
 The CNO (Chief of Naval Operations) expressed the view that was eventually adopted: enough speed to run down the fastest capital ships in the Pacific (the Kongo class, then rated at 26 knots).
 The four Kongo class battlecruisers were regarded as a particular "thorn in the side" by USN strategists in the years preceding WW II.

-In fact, the 16 inch guns were only possible because the design called for 12-14in guns in three quadruple turrets, and these had been designed with the same turret ring size as the triple 16in turrets BuOrd had wanted all along.
-BuOrd was not happy about reverting to the 14in gun for the new battleships, or with the risks inherent in developing a quadruple turret.
-Japanese non-compliance (also German and Italian, but that wasn't known then) allowed BuOrd to have its way and make America's treaty battleships the most powerful of the type.
+In fact, the 16 inch guns were only possible because the design called for 12-14 inch guns in three quadruple turrets and these had been designed with the same turret ring size as the triple 16 inch turrets BuOrd had wanted all along.
+BuOrd was not happy about reverting to the 14inch gun for the new battleships, or with the risks inherent in developing a quadruple turret.
+Japanese non-compliance allowed BuOrd to have its way and make America's treaty battleships the most powerful of the type.

 The complexity and evolution of the design selection process is interesting.
 The following information on this topic is summarized from Norman Friedman's definitive book on the subject U.S. Battleships - An Illustrated Design History.